-Announced just before the start of the SIHH 2018, Baume & Mercier did surprise us this January with the announcement of the new Baumatic Chronometer (one model variant COSC-certified), which we had the opportunity to see in Geneva.
+Announced just before the start of the SIHH 2018, Baume & Mercier surprised everyone with a new Baumatic Chronometer (one model variant being COSC-certified), which we had the opportunity to see in Geneva.

 First of all, it’s important to note that this is not about a new watch per se, but about a new movement, the Baumatic BM12-1951A.
 This is Baume & Mercier’s first in-house movement, developed with the assistance of the Richemont Group and Manufacture Horlogère ValFleurier.